-The State Office works with the Governor's Workforce Development Council and local ALC programs about all targets for Performance Indicators and the process of annual negotiations with OVAE.
-This same group is in constant conversation about the quarterly monitoring of Performance Indicators; conversations have focused on priorities of quality service provisions, access and student outcomes and work-based learning.
+The State Office works with the Governor's Workforce Development Council and local ALC programs about all Performance Indicator targets and the process of annual negotiations with OVAE.
+This same group reviews each quarterly status of our Performance Indicators; conversations generally focus on priorities of quality service provisions, access and student outcomes and work-based learning.
 Secondly, we recognize the limitations of working with a voluntary audience and the challenge to continually meet and exceed substantially high indicators as well as identifying and addressing our areas of greatest need.
 The State Office reviews and analyzes Performance Indicators to further assess all measures and strategies are shared for student success on a constant basis.
+The incorporation of a dashboard feature in the LACES system is an easy tool for program staff and directors to use to regularly gauge their performance and focus interventions accordingly.

-North Dakota's current economy has put us in the national spotlight.
-As of November, our state unemployment rate was 2.4%.
+North Dakota's current economy continues to put our state in the national spotlight.
+As of November 2013, our state unemployment rate was 2.5%.
 The oil and energy industries are driving the economic need at this time, primarily in the western part of the state; but all industry clusters have demonstrated growth and continue to report hiring shortages statewide.
 There continues to be a strong demand for employees across the state; as a result, potential students are currently working rather than attending school and as such, statewide enrollment is less than previous years.
-Employers such as McDonalds are now offering \$18/hour for front line workers; Wal-Mart offers a \$750 signing bonus as a recruiting tool in addition to paying cashiers \$23/hr as well as a weekly incentive bonus for employees working 40 hours a week.
-The oil and energy related job opportunities prevalent in the western part of the state have impacted the state in a positive way; there is a current demand for 22,000 workers and a projected demand for over 111,000 workers through 2018 (JSND 2012).
-Oil revenues are estimated to contribute \$2 billion in state revenues in 2012, higher than the \$756 million revenue in 2011.
+As previously reported, employers such as McDonalds are now offering \$18/hour for front line workers; Wal-Mart offers a \$750 signing bonus as a recruiting tool in addition to paying cashiers \$23/hr as well as a weekly incentive bonus for employees working 40 hours a week.
+The oil and energy related job opportunities prevalent in the western part of the state have impacted the state in a positive way; there is a current demand for 21,000 workers and a projected demand for over 111,000 workers through 2018 (JSND 2013).
+Oil revenues are on track for \$2 billion in state surplus revenues for 2013.

-While the above traits lend itself to quality services, it also creates difficulty in effective service delivery.
+While the above traits lend itself to a strong economic platform, it also creates difficulty in effective service delivery.
 Given fluid factors beyond our control, it is becoming more difficult to continually improve upon great results: